 What will your child’s first visit look like?

-We'll do everything we can to make sure your child's first visit is easy, fun, and stress-free for both you and your child!
+We'll do what we can to make sure your child's first visit is easy, fun, and stress-free for both you and your child!

-We take a great deal of care when introducing kids to the dentist's chair.
-In fact, we'll even give them a 'ride' on it, and demonstrate how some of our 'cool equipment' works.
+We'll try and take care when introducing kids to the dentist's chair.
+We'll even give them a 'ride' on it, and demonstrate how some of our 'cool equipment' works.

 We note the health and condition of the teeth, gums, soft tissues, head and neck.
-We monitor the growth of the jaws and development of the teeth.
-We use all of these factors to create a custom treatment plan for your child.
+We monitor the growth of the jaws and the development of the teeth.
+We use all of these factors to try and create a custom treatment plan for your child.

-Our hygienists will then clean your child's teeth to remove any plaque or build-up.
-We will make sure your child leaves our office knowing how to properly care for their oral health by teaching them how to brush and floss.
+Our hygienists can then clean your child's teeth to remove any plaque or build-up.
+We will try and make sure your child leaves our office knowing how to properly care for their oral health by teaching them how to brush and floss.

-We also treat the teeth with fluoride to strengthen them and make them more resistant to tooth decay.
+We can treat the teeth with fluoride to strengthen them and make them more resistant to tooth decay.
 We recommend cleaning and fluoride treatments twice per year to prevent decay.

 View Our Other Services Get To Know Our Practice

-Sandy Hill Dental Centre offers a comprehensive range of dentistry services for children, adults, and seniors.
+Sandy Hill Dental Centre offers a range of dentistry services for children, adults, and seniors.